mikependon/RepoDB.NET/pages/docs.md

 #### Features

-Below are the list of features that you may be interested.
+Below are the list of features available.

 - [Batch Operations](/feature/batch-operations) - in progress
 - [Bulk Operations](/feature/bulk-operations) - in progress